1. What is dual enrollment?

 4. How many college courses for dual credit may a student take?

-At East Tech we want our students to be successful in everything they do, so we feel that our students should enroll in no more than two courses for dual credit per semester.
-Exceptions to this for individual students who have demonstrated outstanding academic performance and capability (as evidenced by grade point average, ACT or SAT scores, or other assessment indicators) can be made on a case by case basis.
+At East Tech we want our students to be successful in everything they do, so we feel that our students should enroll in no more than three courses for dual credit per semester.
+Exceptions to this for individual students who have demonstrated outstanding academic performance and capability (as evidenced by grade point average, ACT or SAT scores, or other assessment indicators) can be made on a case-by-case basis.

 5. How much credit is earned by a student who takes a college course?